Summer with the family in Chamonix — in the heart of the Lavancher

 3. A day at the lake — swimming and picnic

-Summer in Chamonix, the Passy lakes or Lake Châtelard These are popular swimming spots for families.
-To stay close to Le Lavancher, the Gaillands Lake The area at the entrance to Chamonix is calmer — cool water, grass, paddleboarding, and pedal boats.
-And for a spectacular view without swimming, take the walk to the Lac Bleu Easily accessible from Argentière, it's a great micro-adventure.
+In Chamonix during the summer, the lakes of Passy and Châtelard are popular swimming spots for families.
+To stay close to Le Lavancher, the Lac des Gaillands at the entrance to Chamonix offers a more tranquil experience—cool water, grassy areas, paddleboarding, and pedal boats.
+And for a spectacular view without swimming, the walk to Lac Bleu , easily accessible from Argentière, is a delightful micro-adventure.

 4. The Merlet Wildlife Park — ibex in semi-freedom